joshglenn/react-native-wiki/Handling-Issues.md

 **Appendix: Bots**

 * **@react-native-bot**: The React Native bot is a tool that helps us automate several processes described in this wiki.
-* **@pull-bot**: The Pull Bot automates several aspects of the pull request review process, such as making sure test plans and changelogs are used.
-It is based on Danger, and it is configured through the [`dangerfile`](https://github.com/facebook/react-native/blob/master/bots/dangerfile.js).
-* **@analysis-bot**: Another helpful process that aids in pull request reviews, focusing mostly on lint and Flow checks.
-It is configured to run as part of the CI processes whenever a commit is added to a pull request.